 Costs & financial support

-The tuition fee for Home and EU students for the 2020-21 academic year (2020 entry) on this course is £6,935; for international students and those who are eligible to be charged ‘Overseas’ fees it is £9,150.
-More details on course fees, discounts and payment plans for this course can be found on our course fees page.
+The course fee for Home/UK students for the 2023-24 academic year (2023 entry) on this course is £6,935; and for Overseas/EU students is £9,900.
+More details on course fees, discounts and payment plans for this course, as well as a copy of our Course Fee Policy, can be found on our course fees page.

 Applicants should download and complete the application form on this page and return it to email@example.com